-Supporting measures to reduce risk: Established business operation policies by adding from the usual way of presenting the products to providing service pattern that covers both the product and services or Total Solution
+Measures to Reduce Risk: Established business operation policies by adding from the usual way of presenting the products to providing service pattern that covers both the product and services or Total Solution Services.

-Services.
 This should be a long term service contract in order to support the present information technology demand.